jgriss/FusionSolarPy/README.md

     session = pickle.load(f)
 ```

+### Keeping a session alive

+The new API version seems to use explicit functions to keep a session alive.
+Their usage is currently only derived from the web application.
+In order to support these calls, two new functions were added to the library in version 0.0.23.

+  * **is_session_active**: This checks, whether the session is still active and should be called around every 10 seconds.
+  * **keep_alive**: Potentially, this call tells the API to no discard the session.
+The web app calls this end-point around every 30 seconds.

 ## Available plant data / stats

 This is a list of variables and a (guessed) explanation of what they mean returnd from